vapor-ware/synse-docs/docs/sdk/developer/testing.md

 ## Writing Tests

 There are many [articles](https://blog.alexellis.io/golang-writing-unit-tests/) and tutorials out there on how to write unit tests for Golang.
-In general, this repository tries to follow them as best as possible and also tries to be consistent with how tests are written.
+In general, this repository tries to follow "best practices" as best as possible, striving to be consistent with how tests are written.
 This makes them easier to read and maintain.
 When writing new tests, use the existing ones as a guide.

-Whenever additions or changes are made to the code base, there should be tests that cover them.
+Whenever additions or changes are made to the code base, there should be corresponding tests which cover those changes.
 Many unit tests already exists, so some changes may not require tests to be added.
-While good code coverage does not ensure bug-free code, it can still be a useful indicator.
+While good code coverage does not ensure bug-free code, it does help to identify bugs early on in the development cycle.
+Writing good tests is just as important as any implementation work.

 ## Running Tests